Vietnam.vn - Nền tảng quảng bá Việt Nam

 It's home to the World Kimchi Institute, which studies the science of fermentation; Kimchi Town, an interactive museum; and its own local festival, which takes place every November.

-Attendees can participate in kimjang – the community kimchi-making process, and sample different varieties: It is said that there are as many as 200 varieties.
+Attendees can participate in kimjang – the community kimchi-making process – and sample different varieties: It is said there are as many as 200 varieties.

-In addition to kimchi, it's home to art galleries and museums.
-You'll also find the country's largest food court, as well as a nightlife scene that's significantly cheaper than Seoul.
+In addition to kimchi, it is also home to art galleries and museums.
+You will also find the largest food street in the country, as well as a nightlife scene that is significantly cheaper than Seoul.

 Gangneung